joefarebrother/inf-chess-tc/3d-finite-manyking/main.md

 Decrementing is the same thing in a different order.

 ## Zero test
-At the bottom of the helix, the lowest position the black king will sit bis adjacent to a corridor that white wants to traverse, blocking access.
+At the bottom of the helix, the lowest position the black king will sit adjacent to a corridor that white wants to traverse, blocking access.
 It also blocks a black rook that normally prevents access to a different corridor.
 Thus which of these corridors white is able to traverse is a zero test.

 It is undefined behavior for a Minsky machine to decrement a counter below zero, and they can be constructed such that this will never happen.
 So we don't need to consider how to handle such a case in the construction.

 ![Zero test](./ztest.png)
 This image shows the zero-test lines, as well as the relative positions of the virtual rooks to constrain black's helix movement from below and white's ring movement from above.
-The grey wool blocks are pawns, one of which is pinned offscreen, as a minute detail to route the zero-test lines around the required vertical virtual rooks.
+The grey wool blocks are pawns, one of which is pinned offscreen by a bishop, as a minute detail to route the zero-test lines around the required vertical virtual rooks.

 ## Conclusion